Visa Traveler

 US and Canada share a close and extensive bilateral relationship.
 This relationship has paved the way for liberal immigration exemptions for Canadians, US citizens and US permanent residents.

 That being said, as a permanent resident in the US, you cannot work or live in Canada.
 You would need an appropriate visa for that.
-Moreover, if you spent more than one year outside the US, you risk losing your permanent resident status in the US.
+Moreover, if you have spent more than one year outside the US, you risk losing your permanent resident status in the US.
 If you intend to stay longer than a year in Canada, you must obtain a re-entry permit from USCIS before leaving the US.

 —